syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/How-to-customize-the-Splitter-color-in-the-GroupBar.md

 title: How to customize the Splitter color in the GroupBar
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## How to customize the Splitter color in the GroupBar
+# How to customize the Splitter color in the GroupBar

 #### Appearance Settings